catalinghita8/android-compose-mvvm-foodies/README.md

     * [Android KTX](https://developer.android.com/kotlin/ktx) - Jetpack Kotlin extensions

 ## Presentation patterns layers
-* View - Composable screens that consume state, apply effects and delegate events.
+* View - Composable screens that consume state, apply effects and delegate events upstream.
 * ViewModel - [AAC ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) that manages and set the state of the corresponding screen.
 Additionally, it intercepts UI events as callbacks and produces side-effects.
 The ViewModel is scoped to the lifetime of the corresponding screen composable in the backstack.
 * Model - Data source classes that retrieve content.
 In a Clean architecture context, one could use UseCases or Interactors that tap into repositories or data sources directly.